OAuth and OIDC Overview

 Clever uses OAuth 2.0 and the related OpenID Connect (OIDC) standard to manage user authorization and authentication.

 The OAuth 2.0 specification (see below) defines several methods, or flows, for providing tokens.
 These tokens can be used to access an API or, in the case of OIDC, may directly provide information about a user's identity.
 Clever uses the authorization code grant type.
-If you are unable to use the authorization code grant type, please reach out to [email protected].
+If you are unable to use the authorization code grant type, please reach out to Clever Support.

 Definitions